ryangraham/credz/README.md

 aws sts get-caller-identity --profile dev
 ```

 On first run you may also be prompted for the name of your Okta org, username, & password.
-I recommend saving the first two in the config file and the password in your keychain.
+I recommend saving your organization and username in the config file.
+Credz will save the password in your keychain for you.

 ## Configuration